Alfresco/alfresco-tas-utility/README.md

 │   │   │               │   └── (...)
 │   │   │               ├── network # network based helpers
 │   │   │               │   └── (...)
-│   │   │               ├── report #handling reporting (i.e. listeners for generating html reports)
+│   │   │               ├── report #handling reporting (i.e. listeners for generating html reports, steps)
 │   │   │               │   └── (...)
 │   │   │               └── testrail # TestRail integration utils
 │   │   │               │   └── (...)
 │   │   └── resources
+│   |     └── shared-resources  #here you can add any files/configuration files that you want to be avaiable in projects that will consume tas.utility
 │   └── test
 │       ├── java
 │       │   └── org